 The Digital Bridge Process (Abbreviated)

 Start with the end in mind.
-You can’t hit a goal that you can’t clearly see, so it starts with getting clear on what you want and what your desired outcomes are.
+You can’t hit a goal that you can’t clearly see, so it starts with getting clear on what you want and to learn more about the same, and understand what your desired outcomes are.

 Define who you’re targeting.
 Taking the time to create an ideal client profile, otherwise called an avatar, is something few businesses rarely take the time to do.
 But it’s a necessary first step to make your advertising work for you going forward.

 Define how you’ll get there.
 What are your client attraction and acquisition strategies?
 What will your online sales funnels look like?
 Map them out.
 This includes traffic and conversion tactics.
 Task it all out and assign who will be doing what and prioritize it.